-Women are even better represented in the judicial branch, where they account for 45% of magistrates, although they have yet to gain much representation in the executive branch.
+Women are even better represented in the judicial branch, where they account for 50% of judges and lawyers, although they have yet to gain much representation in the executive branch.
 There were no women in the Algerian Cabinet until 1985, and women accounted for only 13% of ministerial positions in 2023.